 - full description of the manufacturing process, including size of still

 - the number and description of the vessels used in the manufacturing process, their capacity and use of all plant

 - your intended source of raw materials and the range of products you intend to produce

-- where the product will be stored, including security arrangements (see paragraph 5 for more detail on security)
+- where the product will be stored, including security arrangements (read paragraph 5 for more information on security)

 Our approval of the plant and processes at each distillery may include conditions which we consider are necessary to protect the revenue.
 These conditions will be set out in our letter of approval and we’ll review them from time to time.
 We may add to them or vary them if we need to.

 We may refuse to issue a licence where the largest still to be used has a capacity below 18 hectolitres.
 However, we’ll consider applications for a distiller’s licence providing you use the still for the commercial production of spirits.
 You must submit a business plan to support your application for commercial production, read paragraph 2.3.